-You may have heard the buzz about creator marketing recently, and wondered to yourself how it differs from influencer marketing.
-Well, if that’s the case, you’re definitely not alone!
-Most marketers agree that the creators movement is in full swing, but not everyone agrees on the exact differences between content creators vs. influencers.
-We sat down with Hannah Cameron from #paid to share her two cents on what the difference is, plus why virtually any business can benefit from creator marketing.
+You may have heard the buzz about creator marketing, and wondered to yourself how it differs from influencer marketing.
+Well, if that’s the case, you’re not alone!
+Most marketers agree that the online creators' movement is in full swing, but not everyone agrees on the exact differences between digital content creators vs. influencers.
+We sat down with Hannah Cameron from #paidfootnote 1 to share her two cents on what the difference is, plus why virtually any brand can benefit from creator marketing.

-“A creator relationship is a long term one; it’s not one-and-done”, Hannah adds.
-“Once you find a great creator, it’s best to spend some time and energy nurturing that relationship,” she explains.
-Not only that, but going the creator marketing route can be a lot less expensive compared to a creative agency or even influencer marketing.
-Plus, since these creators have already found their content niche and have spent time building a loyal audience, engagement tends to be high.
-“Creators’ content have some of the best performance metrics out there—like engagement—because they’re more connected to their audiences,” Hannah says.
+“A creator relationship is a long-term one; it’s not one-and-done”, Hannah adds.
+“Once you find a great brand content creator, it’s best to spend some time and energy nurturing that relationship,” she explains.
+Not only that but going the creator marketing route can be a lot less expensive compared to a creative agency or even influencer marketing.
+Plus, since these digital creators have already found their content niche and have spent time building a loyal audience, engagement tends to be high.
+“Creators’ content has some of the best performance metrics out there—like engagement—because they’re more connected to their audiences,” Hannah says.

 What kinds of content do creators make?

 When it comes to creator marketing, the sky really is the limit.
-Creators can create all sorts of content—ranging from social media to branded imagery to videos—which can then be repurposed on your website and for marketing collateral.
+Creators can create content of all sorts—ranging from social media to branded imagery to videos—which can then be repurposed on your website and for marketing collateral like ad creative.
 Unlike influencer marketing, you own the content provided by the creator, meaning it’s really up to you on how to get the most out of it!
-Keep in mind that some creators do specialize in one channel over the other, such as social media content creators or YouTube content creators.
+Keep in mind that some digital creators do specialize in creating content on one marketing channel over the other, such as social media content creators or YouTube content creators.

 “Think about areas or channels that could benefit from improved copy, images, and video,” says Hannah.
 “Those are all places where you can repurpose creator content; if you start to think of the content beyond being just an ad, you'll realize the possibilities are pretty limitless,” she adds.
 Many brands now hire video content creators to create commercials for their products, typically at a much lower cost compared to more traditional routes.